Nita M. Lowey 21st Century Community Learning Centers Program

 2022–23 Student & Teacher Survey Brief

-The 21st Century Community Learning Centers (21st CCLC) are out-of-school time programs, many of which occur on school campuses.
-With the continued impact of the COVID-19 pandemic on 21st CCLC programs, the evaluation team from the American Institutes for Research® administered a brief survey in spring 2022 to students who participated in programming, as well as to the school-day teachers of elementary student participants, to learn about the experiences and feelings of students and teacher perceptions of student engagement in learning in the classroom.
+The 21st Century Community Learning Centers (21st CCLC) are out-of-school programs, many held on school campuses.
+Because of the continued impact of the COVID-19 pandemic on these programs, the evaluation team from American Institutes for Research gave a short survey in spring 2022 to students who participated in the program and to their elementary school teachers.
+The survey asked about student experiences and feelings, and teachers’ views on student engagement and learning in the classroom.

 Renewability of Awards